-A number of graduate assistantships are available to fully admitted full-time students.
+A small number of graduate assistantships are available to fully admitted full-time students.
 Graduate assistants (GAs) are assigned to work with faculty members, in the administrative offices, in the computer labs, and in the S.C.
-Center for Children's Books and Literacy (CCBL).
+Center for Community Literacy.
 GAs receive a stipend for 10-20 hours per week and usually receive a tuition supplement in accordance with Graduate School policies.
 Graduate assistantships are also available in the University Libraries and the School of Medicine Library.

-Applications (pdf) for graduate assistantships administered by in the School of Library and Information Science are available in pdf format, or by contacting the Student Services Manager.
+Applications for graduate assistantships administered by in the School of Information Science are available in pdf format, or by contacting the Student Services Manager.
 For loans and other federal programs, the applicant should contact the Office of Student Financial Aid at 803-777-8134.
-The deadline for GA applications is March 15 for Fall and Summer and October 15 for Spring.
+The deadline for GA applications is April 1 for Fall and Summer and November 15 for Spring.

 A Graduate Assistant appointment is for a specific period of time (an academic year, a summer or a single semester or summer session) as designated in the letter of offering the position.
 In order to keep the appointment for the designated period of time, the GA must perform job responsibilities satisfactorily and maintain satisfactory academic progress.
 Beyond the designated period of the appointment, if the GA wishes to be considered for future assignments, it is necessary to reapply.

-GA's are required to enroll in and remain enrolled in courses considered appropriate for inclusion in a SLIS approved program of study.
+GA's are required to enroll in and remain enrolled in courses considered appropriate for inclusion in an approved program of study.
 All GA's must register for at least 6 semester hours of graduate credit in a regular term (audits and courses taken for undergraduate study are excluded).
-The maximum enrollment for a SLIS student is 12 credit hours.
+The maximum enrollment for an iSchool student is 12 credit hours.
 Audited courses and undergraduate courses count toward the maximum permitted course load, but do not count toward the minimum hours for GA's.

-The Fellowship is co-sponsored by SLIS and the Thomas Cooper Library.
-The Cooper-Davis Fellow receives training and mentoring to serve as an active participant in departments throughout Thomas Cooper Library and the other USC, Columbia University Libraries.
+The Fellowship is co-sponsored by the iSchool and the Thomas Cooper Library.
+The Fellow receives training and mentoring to serve as an active participant in departments throughout Thomas Cooper Library and the other USC, Columbia University Libraries.
 The Fellow rotates on a semester basis through public services, technical services, and collection development, gaining practical experience in many facets of librarianship.
-More information can be found here.

 - The Cynthia Graham Hurd Endowed Fellowship Fund

-The application for scholarships (pdf) administered by the School of Library and Information Science is available in PDF format.
+The application for scholarships (JotForm) administered by the School of Information Science has been converted to a fully online application is available at the link provided.

 - ALA Scholarship Program